-You can use any brand of studio lighting you’d like, but I can highly recommend Paul C. Buff based on my own experience.
-I use these two strobes for most of my shoots (the x1600 model) and they work oh-so-beautifully and offer a nice range of power.
+You can use any brand of studio lighting you’d like.
+For this demo, I used Paul C. Buff strobes.
+I use these two strobes for a lot of my shoots (the x1600 model) and they work oh-so-beautifully and offer a nice range of power.

 I use two different types of modifiers with these lights including: umbrellas and two soft boxes.
 They work great in my home studio and also when I’m traveling on location.
 It’s ok to start with one light to be sure you like it first, because studio lighting can be an investment.

 You will need one small light to help you create the glow on the back of the bottle.
 You can use any type of light you want, but I use the Neewer CN-160.
 I recommend this light because it’s dimmable and makes it easy to get that perfect glow.
-It’s my “secret weapon” for these types of shoots and… IT’S ONLY $22.
+It’s my “secret weapon” for these types of shoots and it’s under $25.00.

 Pocket wizards have been a total game changer for me and my studio lights.
 They allow my camera and studio lights to talk to each other wirelessly without having to use a sync cable.
 Fewer cables are always a good thing.
 You might need these adaptors to connect the pocket wizard cables to your lights.